 The Museum is housed in Building 46, the oldest building on The Island, and is available for parties and other functions.

-Bldg 46 (at 1100 Railroad Avenue), the oldest building on the shipyard, was originally the “smithery” where they made the metal parts to construct the ships being built or repaired here on the yard, and was in use from the day it opened in 1855 until the shipyard closed in 1996.
+Bldg 46 (1100 Railroad Avenue), the oldest building on the shipyard, was originally the smithery where they made the metal parts to construct the ships being built or repaired here on the yard, and was in use from the day it opened in 1855 until the shipyard closed in 1996.
 Now, it houses a treasure trove of artifacts and information about the shipyard and the role it played in American history.

-There is the ‘hard’ history – a control room from the nuclear submarine USS Mariano G. Vallejo, the plaques from the keel-layings of some of the ships and submarines built here, pictures of the USS Pennsylvania where the first carrier landing was made in 1911 and for which Mare Island devised a series of ropes on the deck of the ship and welded a hook on the plane to allow the plane to catch those ropes.
+See the control room from the nuclear submarine USS Mariano G. Vallejo, the plaques from the keel-laying ceremonies of some of the ships and submarines built here, pictures of the USS Pennsylvania where the first carrier landing was made in 1911 and for which Mare Island devised a series of ropes on the deck of the ship and welded a hook on the plane to allow the plane to catch those ropes.
 Also on display are photos of the first submarines that came here in the early 1900s.

 Visit the gift shop and choose among T-shirts, mugs, magnets and Navy Memorabilia.
 You will also find an excellent collection of books relating to Mare Island Naval Shipyard.